radius-project/bicep-types-aws/artifacts/bicep/aws/aws.lambda/default/types.md

 * **PackageType**: string: The type of deployment package.
 Set to ``Image`` for container image and set ``Zip`` for .zip file archive.
 * **ReservedConcurrentExecutions**: int: The number of simultaneous executions to reserve for the function.
 * **Role**: string (Required): The Amazon Resource Name (ARN) of the function's execution role.
 * **Runtime**: string: The identifier of the function's [runtime](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html).
 Runtime is required if the deployment package is a .zip file archive.
+Specifying a runtime results in an error if you're deploying a function using a container image.
  The following list includes deprecated runtimes.
-For more information, see [Runtime deprecation policy](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html#runtime-support-policy).
+Lambda blocks creating new functions and updating existing functions shortly after each runtime is deprecated.
+For more information, see [Runtime use after deprecation](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html#runtime-deprecation-levels).
+ For a list of all currently supported runtimes, see [Supported runtimes](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html#runtimes-supported).
 * **RuntimeManagementConfig**: [RuntimeManagementConfig](#runtimemanagementconfig): Sets the runtime management configuration for a function's version.
 For more information, see [Runtime updates](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-update.html).
 * **SnapStart**: [SnapStart](#snapstart) (WriteOnly): The function's [SnapStart](https://docs.aws.amazon.com/lambda/latest/dg/snapstart.html) setting.
 * **SnapStartResponse**: [SnapStartResponse](#snapstartresponse) (ReadOnly)